insanum/gcalcli/tests/README.md

 NOTE: They'll fail if you haven't initialized the repo submodules for Bats yet, so if you hit errors for missing test runner files, make sure you've run `git submodule update --init` in the repo.

+Some tests may fail on `assert_snapshot` calls from the [bats-snapshot](https://github.com/markkong318/bats-snapshot) helper, in which case you can easily update snapshots by finding and deleting the corresponding .snap file in \__snapshots__/, rerunning the cli tests, and then reviewing the updated snapshot file to make sure the diff is expected.